raspberrypilearning/lego-robot-car/en/step_3.md

 Click on **raspberrypi** from the menu and you should then see a big blue dot on your screen.
 Tap the dot.

 ![The Blue Dot app.](images/bt_and_5.png)

+--- collapse ---
+---
+title: Bluedot won't select my Raspberry Pi
+---
+ In order for BlueDot to connect to your Raspberry Pi, a server needs to be running on the Raspberry Pi.
+This means that a BlueDot object (`bd = BlueDot()`) must have already been created in your Python program and be waiting for connections.

+ Make sure that you are running your program before trying to connect with Bluedot and that it has no errors.
+--- /collapse ---

 --- /task ---